 Methodology: The following school list is in alphabetical order.
 To be included, a college or university must be regionally accredited and offer degree programs online or in a hybrid format.

-Bowie State University offers students opportunities to earn a limited number of degrees fully online.
+Bowie State University offers a limited number of undergraduate and graduate degrees that can be completed fully online.
 Most of these programs follow an accelerated schedule, with courses that are 8 weeks long.

 Bowie State University is accredited by the Middle States Commission on Higher Education.

-CTU has bachelor’s, master’s, or doctoral degrees fully online.
+CTU has bachelor’s, master’s, and doctoral degree programs available fully online.
 A few bachelor’s programs are only available online for the last two years.
 Areas of study offered include artificial intelligence, counterterrorism, and space operations.

 Capitol Technology University is accredited by the Middle States Commission on Higher Education.

 Coppin offers over 57 programs, several of which are fully online.
 The school offers four online undergraduate degree programs in management, management information systems, early childhood education, and health information management.

 Coppin State University is accredited by the Middle States Commission on Higher Education.

-Frostburg State University offers several online learning programs for students with busy schedules.
+Frostburg State University offers several online learning programs designed for students with busy schedules.
 Most classes are asynchronous, but some have synchronous components.
-Many programs are available fully online, while others are in a blended or hybrid format.
+Many programs are available fully online, while others are offered in a blended or hybrid format.

 Frostburg State University is accredited by the Middle States Commission on Higher Education.

 Goucher College’s online programs are designed to be flexible for working students and those with families.

-The school currently offers three master’s degrees that can be earned fully online.

-Students may pursue a Master’s in Higher Education Policy, Research, and Administration, a Master’s in Education, or a Master’s in Teaching.
+The school currently offers three master’s degrees that can be earned fully online: a Master’s in Higher Education Policy, Research, and Administration, a Master’s in Education, and a Master’s in Teaching.
 Courses are taken in 8 week blocks.

 Goucher College is accredited by the Middle States Commission on Higher Education.

 Hood College currently offers a limited number of graduate degrees for online students.
 The school strives to offer students a high-quality and affordable education with some of the lowest tuition costs in the country.

 Hood College is accredited by the Middles States Commission on Higher Education.

 Johns Hopkins University offers online degree programs and courses to its students and to those who aren’t enrolled in the school.
 Undergraduate and graduate programs are available.
 Many are designed with working students in mind.

 Johns Hopkins University is accredited by the Middle States Commission on Higher Education.

-Students at Loyola University—Maryland can choose from a limited number of online graduate degree programs.
+Loyola University—Maryland offers a limited number of online graduate degree programs.
 All online programs are offered through Loyola University’s School of Education, and they are all fully online.

 Loyola University Maryland is accredited by the Middle States Commission on Higher Education.

 Many students at the Maryland University of Integrative Health opt to earn their degrees online.
 The school’s online degree programs follow the same schedule as the rest of the university.
 Many of these programs are fully online, but some are offered in a hybrid format.
 Some courses have asynchronous components.
-Areas of study offered include clinical herbal medicine and herbal product design and manufacture.

-MUIH is accredited by the Middle States Commission on Higher Education.
+The Maryland University of Integrative Health is accredited by the Middle States Commission on Higher Education.